 4. Once the child is used to the trick or treating, then try to have them be one handing out candy, a role they may play if they do not go out or have already been out.

 Do I only use dramatic play to help teach about these new events?
 No, but it is an integral part of the process.
 I also use stories about the event to help show the sequence of events.
-If you are looking for some additional activities to help practice trick or treating, try this product from Teachers Pay Teachers I have used it in addition to the dramatic play centre.
+If you are looking for some additional activities to help practice trick or treating, try this activity from Teachers Pay Teachers I have used it in addition to the dramatic play centre.

 Will this eliminate the nervousness and behaviors during the actual event of trick or treat?
 Probably not.
 There are different variables that we wouldn’t be able to reenact during the actual event, but it may help reduce it and allow the child to have a more enjoyable and successful event.